rust-lang/book/src/ch04-02-references-and-borrowing.md

 ### Dangling References

-In languages with pointers, it’s easy to erroneously create a *dangling pointer*--a pointer that references a location in memory that may have been given to someone else--by freeing some memory while preserving a pointer to that memory.
+In languages with pointers, it’s easy to erroneously create a *dangling pointer*—a pointer that references a location in memory that may have been given to someone else—by freeing some memory while preserving a pointer to that memory.
 In Rust, by contrast, the compiler guarantees that references will never be dangling references: if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.